djchals/EQuitux/README.md

-EQMain is a poker equity calculator for Linux under the GNU GPL license, and has been developed in C/C++ and QT5.
+EQuitux is a poker equity calculator for Linux under the GNU GPL license, and has been developed in C/C++ and QT5.

 If you want to calculate a preflop situation, random boards will be analyzed